My interdisciplinary scholarship and teaching focus on the relationships among capitalism, de/coloniality, international development, and education.

 I am the author of The Gender Effect: Capitalism, Feminism, and the Corporate Politics of Development (University of California Press 2018), winner of the National Women’s Studies Association’s Sara A. Whaley Prize.

-My academic writing has also been published in scholarly journals, such as Feminist Studies, Educational Researcher, Race, Ethnicity & Education, Journal of Education Policy, British Journal of Sociology of Education, and International Journal of Education Development.
+My academic writing has been published in scholarly journals, such as Feminist Studies, Feminist Theory, Educational Researcher, Journal of Education Policy, British Journal of Sociology of Education, Globalisation, Societies & Education, Education Policy Analysis Archives, and International Journal of Education Development.

 I have written essays for The New Yorker, Chronicle of Philanthropy, Fast Company, and The Huffington Post based on my research.